abhys28/STATA-PortfolioCode/README.md

 ### **Overview**

-In this project, I created a pair of synthetic datasets and a Python script to simulate **county-level economic and gender-related data** for 2024.
+In this project, I created a pair of synthetic datasets using Python to simulate **county-level economic and gender-related data** for 2024.
 The goal was to build a dataset that mirrors the structure of the **PREDOC pollution–mortality exercise**, but focused on **gender gaps and education effects in economics**.

-This project is demonstrates skills in:
+This project demonstrates skills in:

 * Data cleaning and merging
 * Generating and summarizing statistics